temporalio/temporal/docs/architecture/speculative-workflow-task.md

 the server writes a corresponding Workflow Task failed event to the history and increases the attempt count in the mutable state.

-For the next attempt, **transient Workflow Task events** are used: the Workflow Task events `WorkflowTaskScheduled` and `WorkflowTaskStarted` are *not* written to the history, but attached to the response from the `RecordWorkflowTaskStarted` API.
-The worker does not know they are transient, though.
+For the next attempt, a **transient Workflow Task** is used: the *transient* Workflow Task events `WorkflowTaskScheduled` and `WorkflowTaskStarted` are *not* written to the history, but attached to the response from the `RecordWorkflowTaskStarted` API.
+The worker does not know the events are transient, though.
 If the Workflow Task keeps failing, the attempt counter is increased in the mutable state, and transient Workflow Task events are created again - but no new failure event is written into the history again.
 When the Workflow Task finally completes, the `WorkflowTaskScheduled` and `WorkflowTaskStarted` events are written to the history, followed by the `WorklfowTaskCompleted` event.

 > #### TODO
 > Although the `WorkflowTaskInfo` struct has a `Type` field, `WORKFLOW_TASK_TYPE_TRANSIENT` value is